-Read an Excerpt from The Mystery of Iniquity
+Read an Excerpt from Correspondence with My Greeks

 In this fourth and final entry in the Jon Mote Mysteries, our accidental sleuth and his sister Judy find themselves entangled in an international web of evil done and evil revenged.